Some characterization results on classical and free Poisson thinning: Free Poisson thinning

 \section{Free Poisson thinning}

-Let $(\cA, \state)$ be a non-commutative probability space. $\s \in \cA$ is called a \textit{semi-circular}\footnote{It is customary to define such variables as self-adjoint elements of a $*$-probability space.
-However, since most of our later arguments will not involve the $*$-operation, we choose to work in vanilla non-commutative probability spaces.} variable with mean $0$ and variance $\alpha^2$ if, for all $k \ge 1$,
+Let $(\cA, \state)$ be a non-commutative probability space.
+We say that $\s \in \cA$ is a \textit{semi-circular}\footnote{It is customary to define such variables as self-adjoint elements of a $*$-probability space.
+However, since our main arguments will not involve the $*$-operation, and will only make use of purely algebraic relations between moments and free cumulants, we have chosen to work in vanilla non-commutative probability spaces.
+We will mention what happens when we make extra assumptions such as self-adjointness of variables, faithfulness of the state, etc.} variable with mean $0$ and variance $\alpha^2$ if, for all $k \ge 1$,

 and $\state(\s^{2k - 1}) = 0$.
-The moments of a semi-circular variable determine a unique compactly supported probability measure called the semi-circular law that arises in random matrix theory as the limiting spectral distribution of Wigner matrices.
+The moments of a semi-circular variable determine a unique compactly-supported probability measure called the semi-circular law that arises in random matrix theory as the limiting spectral distribution of Wigner matrices.